metanav/Handwriting_Recognition_IMU/README.md

 5. [Gameduino 3 library](https://excamera.com/sphinx/gameduino2/code.html)

 Please see the links above for downloading and installation instructions.
+Please see the instructions [here](https://learn.sparkfun.com/tutorials/artemis-development-with-arduino) to setup Artemis ATP board with Arduino IDE.

 ## Data Collection
 Use [data_collection.ino](https://github.com/metanav/Handwriting_Recognition_IMU/tree/master/sketches/data_collection) in the sketches directory to collect data from the IMU sensor.